pollination/pollination-docs/rhino-plugin/pollination-commands/po_addsitecontext.md

----
-description: Add selected geometries as site contexts to model.
-This can be used to add trees, surrounding buildings, or site structures that are not directly attached to the building.
-Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each shade object.
----

 # PO_AddSiteContext

 Add selected geometries as site contexts to model.
 This can be used to add trees, surrounding buildings, or site structures that are not directly attached to the building.
 Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each shade object.